CloudLabs-Samples/EduLabs/Demo/cybervance/demo-remnux.md

 # CloudLabs Demo : Cybervance

 ## Overview
-In this hands-on lab, you are provided with FLARE VM with REMnux virtual machine in a Hyper-v environment
+In this hands-on lab, you are provided with FLARE VM with REMnux virtual machine in a Hyper-V environment

 ## Instructions